 Questions concerning the Graduate Assistantship and Tuition Grant application process should be directed to Dave Arrighi, email@example.com

 Applicants should have all academic program application materials submitted by the end of January.
-For information regarding application and admission to graduate programs, please email at firstname.lastname@example.org
+For information regarding application and admission to graduate programs, please email us at firstname.lastname@example.org

 Information for Current GA’s and TA’s

 Click here to download an Fall 2012 GA/TA Orientation Guide.